klequis/xx.todo-app-01-client/README.md

+# todo-app-01-client

-# A minimal implementation of a React client to call the books API
+A minimal implementation of a React client to call the books API and examine returned error messages.

 ## What 'book'?